Data-Driven Turbulence Modeling Approach for Cold-Wall Hypersonic Boundary Layers: Hypersonic Flow Cases

 where $f$ is a generic solution variable considered as the quantity of interest.
 Among the two finest grids, $f_1$ corresponds to the finer one. $r$ represents the refinement factor of the grid, which is 2.0 in this work. $p$ represents the formal order of accuracy of the numerical schemes employed.
-Although second--order numerical schemes are used for simulations, it is not clear if the formal order of accuracy for this problem should be 1.0 or 2.0, as the flow contains a non--grid--aligned shock wave~\cite{carpenter1999}.
+Although second--order numerical schemes are used for simulations, it is not clear if the formal order of accuracy for this problem should be 1.0 or 2.0, as the flow contains a non--grid--aligned shock wave.
+Grid convergence error estimates in hypersonic flows, even in two-dimensional domains, are complicated by the presence of shock waves, which tend to reduce the spatial order of accuracy to first order, regardless of the nominal order of the spatial discretization scheme~\cite{carpenter1999, roy2003grid}.
 Hence, we adopt the conservative value of $p=1.0$.

 In each case, the wall heat flux ($q_w$) at the sampling location ($x_a$) is considered as the quantity of interest.
 The discretization error ($\overline{\varepsilon}_h$) is evaluated by calculating the difference between the estimated exact solution ($f_{\mathrm{RE}}$) and the RANS solution.
 This error estimate is then converted to numerical uncertainty by considering the magnitude of the error estimate, along with an additional factor of safety ($F_s$), as follows: